secoda/gitbook/features/monitoring.md

 </div>

+{% hint style="info" %}
+Note: You can only add a monitor type which each of the columns support.

+For example, if you have 3 numeric columns selected, you can add a "MIN" or "MAX" monitor, but you cannot do it if even one string column is selected in the modal.
+{% endhint %}

 ## How to manage monitors

 View Status, Last and Next Run details, and a Chart Visualization of the monitor's historical performance